Spoken Question Answering and Speech Continuation Using Spectrogram-Powered LLM: Approach

 \textbf{Transcript continuation} ($\mathcal{L}_{\text{LM}}$): This reuses, maintains, and leverages the language model's ability to generate natural text as learned from its training scheme, for example, dialogue for a chat-optimized LM.
 Depending on the utterance, the decoder may further learn to use paralinguistic cues from the prompt speech to favor certain completions.

 \textbf{Conditional speech synthesis} ($\mathcal{L}_{\text{Recon.}}$): We reuse the language model's autoregressive generation ability and direct it toward spectrogram reconstruction.
 As the teacher-forced transcript is available and the most ``accessible'' feature, the decoder learns to perform text-to-speech.
 In this way, the model can synthesize the LM's arbitrary textual continuations at inference time, including words not found in training.
-Finally, we expect that good spectrogram-level continuations (unlike semantic bottlenecks as in GSLM) require the preservation of speaker, prosody, and channel effects from the original speech prompt.
+Finally, we expect that good spectrogram-level continuations require the preservation of speaker, prosody, and channel effects from the original speech prompt.